Theory 1 - Minimum mean square error

 Suppose our problem is to estimate or guess or predict the value of a random variable

 There is no single best answer to this question.
-The best answer is a function of additional factors in the problem context.
+The “best guess” number depends on additional factors in the problem context.

 One method is to pick a value where the PMF or PDF of